AlhaqGH/PohLang/PohLang_Guide.md

   - `Interpreter/poh_parser.py` — single-pass, line-based parser with expression parsing.
   - `Interpreter/poh_interpreter.py` — interpreter with scoping, functions, control flow, collections, I/O, imports, tracing.

-- Dart transpiler core:
-  - `src/ast.dart`, `src/parser.dart`, `src/transpiler.dart` (or `transpiler/src/*` based on recent restructuring).
-  - Emits a single Dart program with function definitions above `main()`.
-  - Runtime imported via `package:pohlang/runtime.dart` or a computed relative fallback.
+- Rust runtime:
+  - `runtime-rs/src/parser.rs` — parser for a subset of the language used by the VM.
+  - `runtime-rs/src/vm.rs` — simple VM executing statements and expressions.
+  - `runtime-rs/src/main.rs` — CLI wiring (run/compile stubs).

 Extending the language:
 1. Add a node (statement/expression) in AST.
 2. Update parser to recognize the new syntax (statement forms in `_parse_stmt_or_block` / `_parse_single_stmt` and/or expression forms in `_parse_expr`).
-3. Implement evaluation/transpilation in the interpreter and/or transpiler.
+3. Implement evaluation in the interpreter and, optionally, in the Rust VM.
-4. Add runtime helpers if needed (in Dart: `lib/runtime.dart`).
-5. Add tests (unit and E2E where needed).
+4. Add tests (unit and E2E where needed).

 Testing strategy:
 - Python: unit + E2E tests in `tests_python/`.
-- Dart: unit tests in `tests_dart/` (parser/control flow/arithmetic/IO/strict warnings, etc.).
+- Rust: cargo tests under `runtime-rs/tests`.

 ---